 Seed List of Potential HITEs

-On an annual basis, ERCOT will produce a seed list beginning with the Major Transmission Elements (MTEs) on the currently approved HITE list, and will use the two sources described below to add any MTEs that are not included in the currently approved HITE list:

-The list will include outages associated with significant congestion in the past, based on analyses to produce the Operations Report submitted to ROS each month, incorporating data from previous 12-months, May 1st to April 30th.
+On an annual basis, ERCOT will produce a seed list beginning with the Major Transmission Elements (MTEs) on the currently approved HITE list.
+ERCOT will add any MTEs that are not included in the currently-approved HITE list from outages associated with significant congestion in the past, based on analyses to produce the Operations Report submitted to ROS each month, incorporating data from the previous 12-months, May 1st of the previous year to April 30th of the current year.

 Significant congestion refers to congestion that incurred over $1 million of real-time congestion rent during any given month.

-When multiple outages are attributed as causing significant congestion, perhaps in combination, all of them are included.
+When multiple outages are attributed as causing significant congestion, perhaps in combination, up to three outages are included based on their sensitivities to the congestion.

 Both forced and planned outages are included.